N0bh/CubiKits.Documentation/docs/Components_Lists.md

 ---

 <p style="text-align:justify;display:inline-block;margin-bottom:2rem;">
-  The IoT School PH Kit includes a range of digital and analog sensors, along with various expansion modules.
-It features components for environmental monitoring, motion detection, and user interaction—providing essential tools for building practical IoT projects in education, prototyping, or deployment.
+  The CubiKit One includes a range of digital and analog sensors, along with various expansion modules.
+It features components for environmental monitoring, motion detection, and user interaction providing essential tools for building practical IoT projects in education, prototyping, or deployment.
 Here is the list:
 </p>

 <table style="width: 100%; border-collapse: collapse; margin-bottom: 2rem; color: Black;">